inspec/inspec-aws/docs-chef-io/content/inspec/resources/aws_sqs_queue.md

 `kms_data_key_reuse_period_seconds`
 : Returns the length of time, in seconds, for which Amazon SQS can reuse a data key to encrypt or decrypt messages before calling AWS KMS again.

+`sqs_managed_enabled`
+: Returns information about whether the queue is using SSE-SQS encryption using SQS owned encryption keys.

+`policy`
+: Returns the policy of the queue.

+`policy_statement`
+: Returns the policy statement of the queue.

+`policy_statement_sid`
+: Returns the policy statement sid of the queue.

+`policy_statement_effect`
+: Returns the policy statement effect of the queue.

+`policy_statement_principal`
+: Returns the policy statement principal of the queue.

+`policy_statement_action`
+: Returns the policy statement action of the queue.

+`policy_statement_resource`
+: Returns the policy statement resource of the queue.

 ## Examples